 If you are intrigued by risk and profitability management, then you've come to the right place.

 I stumbled into the challenge of implementing an ALM model as a part-time analyst at a community bank almost 25 years ago, and I've never looked back.
 It has been an incredible journey of discovery into the world of banking that literally takes me around the world.
-After all these years, I am as excited as I was the first time I opened the install disks on the ALM software (serious nerd credentials).
+After all these years, I am as excited as I was the first time I opened the installation disks on the ALM software (serious nerd credentials).

-As a mathematician, an economist, a professor, a regulator, a software consultant, a banker and an advisor, I have come at the challenges of banking from just about every angle I can think of and I can say that it's finally beginning to make some sense.
+As a mathematician, an economist, a professor, a regulator, a software consultant, a banker, and an advisor, I have come at the challenges of banking from just about every angle I can think of, and I can say that it's finally beginning to make some sense.
 I was incredibly lucky to get my start when interest rates in the US were moving up and down in the late 1990s and early 2000s, but just as I had interest rate risk and funds transfer pricing mastered, the financial crisis hit.
 Boy, did I quickly learn about liquidity risk and credit risk.
 Unfortunately, the bank I was at failed!
 While that was an experience I would not trade for anything, ONCE IS ENOUGH!

-With all of this experience and perspective, you might be curious what I've learned.
+With all of this experience and perspective, you might be curious about what I've learned.
 I can sum it up in terms of a question that is always on my mind when I engage with a bank:

 My goal is to come up with a story that has economic and intellectual integrity.